N4SJAMK/teamboard/README.md

 You can now initialize client service.

 WINDOWS user!
-There is some issues with current implementation of library dependencies, so Windows users cannot currently develop client side.
+There is some issues with current implementation of library dependencies, so Windows version of Vagrant users cannot currently develop client side.

 ```